Hyunkim95/CFA-LetsGetGit/README.md

 <br>
 <br>
 <br>
 When the user completed a plan, their plan will be moved to the completed tab.
-This will allow the teachers to monitor the progress of each individual students to understand the study pattern of each individuals.
+This will allow the teachers to monitor the progress of each individual students to understand the study pattern of each individuals
 <br>
 <br>
 ![alt tag](https://image.ibb.co/m8MeJ5/Screen_Shot_2017_04_10_at_12_10_35_am.png)